gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) is 13.9 percent, below the 15.7-to-27.5-percent figures
 measured on workloads seen during training.

 The separation prevents the training inputs from grading their own layout.
-A profile can improve every page it has seen while harming another branch class.
+A profile can improve all pages it has seen while harming another branch class.
 Requiring aggregate improvement catches a profile with no useful gain.
-The per-operation 2 percent bound catches a profile that purchases that gain by sacrificing one API.
+The per-operation 2 percent bound catches a profile that obtains that gain by sacrificing one API.
 The lower 13.9 percent held-out result is the number I use for the general claim.

 ## The benchmark suite needs two kinds of truth

-One suite produced every figure in this article, including the held-out PGO gain.
+One suite produced the figures in this article, including the held-out PGO gain.
 Its setup answers a second
 misconception: repeated timing alone does not make a benchmark trustworthy.

 Published speedups come from `tox -e bench`. [pyperf](https://pyperf.readthedocs.io) runs isolated worker processes on a